 FREMANTLE’S EAST END: NO FIXED ADDRESS

-Th project builds on DADAA’s Field of the Unwanted project that took place in the East End of Fremantle during 2018, and will be a step towards a growing body of projects, digital works and installations that result in new narratives from the diverse communities that inhabit this radically changing part of Fremantle.
+NO FIXED ADDRESS builds on DADAA and International Art Space’s Field of the Unwanted project, contributing to a growing body of projects, digital works and installations that result in new narratives from and with the diverse communities that inhabit this radically changing part of Fremantle.